 For example, business managers might use the term to mean risk to the company arising from social concern about the environment, whereas regulators might use the term to mean “risk of damage to the ecosystems or to public health arising from some man-made environmental offense”.

-In today’s business environment where sustainibility issues are high on the agendas of governments, regulators, stakeholders and businesses alike, managers need to ensure that the activities of their companies pose little or no threat to environmental damage.
+In today’s business environment where sustainability issues are high on the agendas of governments, regulators, stakeholders and businesses alike, managers need to ensure that the activities of their companies pose little or no threat to environmental damage.

 There is also the risk to cash flows and business asset values and fines and penalties can threaten the company balance sheet.
 For example, the cost to BP of the oil spills in the Gulf of Mexico has hit $3bn and the total cost of the spill is expected to be much higher.

 Thus, in managing both natural and man-made environmental risks, managers should:

-# Understand how environmental risk management relates to the overall goals of the company.
+Understand how environmental risk management relates to the overall goals of the company.
 Environmental risk management or sustainability activities should fit into the company’s overall risk management policies.

-# Decide how much risk to transfer, how much to invest in risk reduction and how much risk to carry.
+Decide how much risk to transfer, how much to invest in risk reduction and how much risk to carry.
 One way of reducing environmental risks is purchasing insurance against some environmental risks.

-Some locations on the map are more prone to floods and hurricanes therefore managers should avoid these areas when setting up business facilities or use strong building material that is capable of withstanding these pressures.
+Some locations on the map are more prone to floods and hurricanes therefore managers should avoid proceed with caution when setting up business facilities or use strong building material that is capable of withstanding these pressures.

-Invest in better information about environmental risks.
+Invest in better information analytics about environmental risks.
 This helps in assessing the probabilities and magnitudes of bad events as well as finding out about new laws and regulations concerning environmental risk management.